ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/4-surveys/_index.md

 ## The Apache-configuration Role

-The Playbook and the role with the Jinja template already exist in the Github repository [https://github.com/ansible-labs-crew/ansible-labs-playbooks](https://github.com/ansible-labs-crew/ansible-labs-playbooks) (always using the [correct tag/branch](https://github.com/ansible-labs-crew/ansible-labs-playbooks.git/tree/summit_2021)) in the directory `rhel/apache`.
+The Playbook and the role with the Jinja template already exist in the directory `rhel/apache` in the Github repository [https://github.com/ansible-labs-crew/playbooks_summit2021](https://github.com/ansible-labs-crew/playbooks_summit2021) you already configured as a Project.

  Head over to the Github UI and have a look at the content: the playbook `apache_role_install.yml` merely references the role.
 The role can be found in the `roles/role_apache` subdirectory.